kpchi/hackaguide/Pre-Planning/Food.md

 Snacks & Drinks
 ---

 And here come the nibbles and elixirs of life that keep hackers sustained when all else has passed.
-Hackers get hungry when they're working and staying up all-night.
-We've listed out things below you can consider for snacks & drinks.
+Hackers need energy to sustain when they're working and staying up all-night, so remember to get high energy items!
+But that doesn't mean only providing Redbull, there are high-energy fruits as well like bananas and pears.
+Below is a list of things you can consider.

 - Snacks
 	- Fruits (Bananas, Apples, Pears, Tangerines)